 In an issues paper, the Disability Royal Commission outlines 'cognitive disability' as "umbrella term used to describe a disability that results in an actual or perceived difference in cognition.
 These include differences in concentration, processing, remembering or communicating information, as well as differences in learning, awareness and decision-making.
-[While cognitive disability can include] people with intellectual disability and people with autism [it] also includes other groups, such as people with acquired brain injury and people living with dementia."
+[While cognitive disability can include] people with intellectual disability and people with autism [it] also includes other groups, such as people with dementia."

-Source: Disability Royal Commission Report: Psychotropic medications, Behaviour Support and Behaviours of Concern
+Source: Disability Royal Commission

+Report: Psychotropic medications,

+Behaviour Support and Behaviours of

+Concern